ankit-shibu/FordFulkerson/README.md

 	* Format: First line n m (implying number of vertices and edges respectively).
 	* Next m lines a b c (implying directed edge from a to b with weight c.)
 - g++ main2.cpp graph.cpp -o main.out to compile code for larger test cases.
 Need to specify the input file in the code
+- Use find.cpp and find2.cpp to find the source and the sink and make changes to the code in main.cpp

 ```
 - Results in test folder.
 Check test/input for the input files and test/output for corresponding output file